kun-zhou/forti/README.md

 * Implement reordering for sections, fields, and navigation pane
 * More hotkeys

-THe following implemnentation details are being worked on:
+THe following implemenntation details are being worked on:

-* Use `react-virtualized` to render the middle panel, i.e., list of entries.
 * Refactor CSS and configAPI

 ### Security